 Historically, customer deposits have been the Bank's principal source of funding, which has provided the Group with a competitive advantage in cost of funds and has contributed to the liquidity in the Group's balance sheet.
 The Bank's ability to obtain customer deposits is supported by its extensive branch network.
-With expansion of its deposit base and growth of the share of its demand deposits among the Bank's top priorities, Turkish Lira deposits from individuals constituted 71.8% of the Bank's total Turkish Lira deposits as of December 31, 2015.
+With expansion of its deposit base and growth of the share of its demand deposits among the Bank's top priorities, Turkish Lira deposits from individuals constituted 70.4% of the Bank's total Turkish Lira deposits as of December 31, 2016.
 Other sources of funding include (inter alia) deposits from banks, obligations under repurchase agreements and, to a lesser extent, overnight bank deposits.

-The Bank's deposits increased by 15.2% in 2015 and amounted to TL 153.8 billion as of December 31, 2015.
+The Bank's deposits increased by 15.3% in 2016 and amounted to TL 177.3 billion as of December 31, 2016.

-As of December 31, 2015, the Group's customers in Turkey held more deposits with the Bank in foreign currency than in Turkish Lira, with 53.6% of the Group's total deposits being foreign currency deposits (31.0% denominated in U.S. Dollars (57.8% of total foreign currency deposits) and 18.7% denominated in euro (34.8% of total foreign currency deposits)).
-The Bank's management believes that the stable financial sector in Turkey, the government's willingness to keep the budget deficit under control and the inflow of portfolio investments into Turkey enhanced consumer confidence in Turkish Lira as a medium of investment in the first half of 2013.
-On the other hand, in the second half of 2013, consumer confidence weakened due to the depreciation of the Turkish Lira resulting from the slowdown in capital inflows to Turkey.
-In particular, the Turkish Lira depreciated significantly following a corruption probe starting in mid-December 2013.
-The increased risk perception towards emerging markets during that period also contributed to significant levels of volatility in the Turkish Lira; however, in 2014 the Turkish Lira followed a relatively less volatile course compared to 2013 and recovered some of its losses against the U.S. Dollar following the Central Bank's significant rate increase on January 28, 2014.
+As of December 31, 2016, the Group's customers in Turkey held more deposits with the Bank in foreign currency than in Turkish Lira, with 51.3% of the Group's total deposits being foreign currency deposits (30.0% denominated in U.S. Dollars (58.4% of total foreign currency deposits) and 16.8% denominated in euro (32.7% of total foreign currency deposits)).
+In 2014, following the Central Bank's significant rate increase on January 28, 2014, the Turkish Lira followed a relatively less volatile course than in 2013.
 As of December 31, 2014, the Turkish Lira had appreciated by 1.02% in nominal terms compared to its level recorded on January 28, 2014.
-As of December 25, 2015, the Turkish Lira depreciated against the U.S. Dollar by 25.4% in nominal terms compared to the end of 2014.
-In 2014 and 2015, when the impact of the appreciation/depreciation in foreign exchange is excluded, the increase in foreign currency deposits reduces to 6.4% and 11.2%, respectively.
+As of December 31, 2015, the

+Turkish Lira depreciated against the U.S. Dollar by 25.4% in nominal terms compared to the end of 2014 and, as of December 31, 2016, the Turkish Lira depreciated against the U.S. Dollar by a further 21.5% in nominal terms compared to the end of 2015.
+When the impact of the appreciation/depreciation in foreign exchange is excluded, the increase in foreign currency deposits was 6.4%, 11.2% in 2014 and 2015, respectively and the decrease was 8.0% in 2016.